For further details on the status of each bill, please visit the California Legislative Information Website.

 Investing in the Needs of All Children

-- SB 692 - The Special Education Inclusion Act: With numerous studies indicating that inclusion significantly increases graduation rates and academic performance for students with disabilities, Cortese has introduced SB 692, sponsored by the Santa Clara County Office of Education (SCCOE), to create a disincentive for schools to segregate students with special needs into separate and unequal classrooms when a student is capable of performing at grade level and/or has no cognitive impairment and provide general education teachers with training and professional development on teaching strategies for the most common disabilities such as ADHD, dyslexia, dyscalculia, and autism.
+- SB 692 - The Special Education Inclusion Act: With numerous studies indicating that inclusion significantly increases graduation rates and academic performance for students with disabilities, Cortese has introduced SB 692, sponsored by the Santa Clara County Office of Education (SCCOE).
+By adding an existing federal inclusion indicator to the state accountability dashboard, this bill would expand awareness of inclusive options for students with disabilities and promote the use of existing resources for general education teachers to receive training and professional development on teaching strategies and frameworks that optimize education for students with individual learning differences.

 Strengthening Our Public Health Infrastructure & Protecting our Frontline Heroes During COVID-19

 - SB 213 - Presumptive Eligibility for Workers’ Compensation for Nurses: Sponsored by the California Nurses Association, SB 213 will modernize outdated California laws and make it easier for registered nurses to access the workers’ compensation system, just like the law currently protects other frontline healthcare workers.
 These frontline heroes deserve adequate and equal protections to ensure their own safety and the safety of all of us.